fanderzon/lambdasync-example/README.md

 `lambdasync secret MONGO_URL=mongodb://xxxxxx:yyyyyy@dszzzzzz.mlab.com:49207/notetaker`

-Replace the URL with your own and Lambdasync will add this as a `stageVariable` that the service can access.
+Replace the URL with your own and Lambdasync will add this as a environment variable that the service can access through `process.env.MONGO_URL`.

 ## Testing the API